LiberatedPixelCup/LPC-list/README.md

 Original LPC Projects — Lost Media
 ------------
 These games were created as part of the original 2012-2013 LPC competition, but have since become unavailable due to websites shutting down or file sharing links no longer working.
 Whenever possible, surviving media is linked below.

-* **Alchemist Game** — Built in Java 1.7.
-No information remains.
+A few projects lost without any information remaining (incl. name) are not mentioned.

-* **Farm Taken Over** — Endless defence web game.
+* **Farm Taken Over** — Endless defence web game built with HTML5 and JavaScript.
+Based on a graphic novel (Three Shadows, by Cyril Pedrosa) and a short story (House Taken Over, by Julio Cortazar).
+Aimed to create a sense of building suspense.

-* **Solitude** — Built in Python, a post-jam version seems to have been made produced.
-No information on game genre.

 * **Unsealed: Whispers of Wisdom** — Action RPG.
 A 2.0 version was being worked on at some point.
 Author uploaded some original LPC-styled assets used in the game, those are still up on [their OGA page](https://opengameart.org/users/nushio).

 Additional Sources
 ------------
 * https://opengameart.org/forumtopic/optional-but-appreciated-post-your-binaries-here — Thread dating from the Jam, doesn't include all entries.
-Not the only source to check before marking games as lost, many can be found by searching the author's name on Github.
+Not the only source to check before marking games as lost, many can be found by searching the author's name on Github or guessing URLs on OGA.

 Licensing and Contributing
 ------------